niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     If you subtract a vector `position` from the vector `target`, the result will be a vector which would move `position` to `target`.
 If you then *normalize* that vector, you will get the **direction** from `position` to `target`.
 Commit this to memory, it is a very important technique!

     When the trigger initially occurs, we will store the initial direction in `_velocityDirection`.

     Then, per-update, we will slowly move that initial direction towards the correct direction needed to intercept the *Player* as it moves along.
 All the while, we move the pick up along the ever-correcting direction vector by the accelerating speed.

     Additionally, since our player's position is at y=0 and our points are above the ground, our pick-up may try to go below the ground.
 If it does, we will fix this issue by simply making the y component of our `_velocityDirection` positive.
 This also gives us an interesting *bounce* effect.

 Do not worry if this is a bit advanced for you right now.
 As long as the you get the general idea, you will learn how to manipulate vectors with practice.